10 Strategies to Build Resilience in Nursing and Protect Mental Health

 4. Set Boundaries Between Work and Personal Life

-For nurses, the lines between professional and personal life can easily blur, leading to mental and emotional exhaustion.
+For nurses, the lines between professional and personal life easily blur.
+This leads to mental and emotional exhaustion.
 Techniques for mental detachment post-shift are vital.
-This could involve a ritual as simple as changing out of your scrubs immediately upon arriving home, listening to a specific playlist during your commute, or engaging in a brief mindfulness exercise.
+This could be a simple ritual:

 5. Prioritize Sleep and Nutrition